ibm-cloud-docs/watsonxdata/known_issues.md

 ## Issue: Only the creator has DROP access on the table in Apache Hive (API)
 {: #known_issues22}

-Only the creator of a table can drop the table that is created in Apache Hive catalog.
+Only the creator of a table can drop the table that is created in the Apache Hive catalog.
 Other users cannot drop the table even if they have an explicit DROP access to the table.
-They will get the `Access Denied` message.
+They get the `Access Denied` message.

-## Issue: User provided certificates are not supported by {{site.data.keyword.lakehouse_short}}
+## Issue: User-provided certificates are not supported by {{site.data.keyword.lakehouse_short}}
 {: #known_issues23}

-Currently, user provided certificates are not supported in {{site.data.keyword.lakehouse_short}} when adding database connections, object store buckets, or when using ibm-lh utility.
+Currently, user-provided certificates are not supported in {{site.data.keyword.lakehouse_short}} when adding database connections, object store buckets, or when using ibm-lh utility.

 ## Issue: CTAS query that uses Parquet format fails
 {: #known_issues24}